loganbrick/frontend-nanodegree-mobile-portfolio/README.md

 The prod contents are active as my GitHub Page for testing purposes.

+## Instructions for Use

+Neither Gulp or Grunt were used to optimize the site, and it is currently being hosted at http://loganbrick.github.io.
+Simply visit the address to use the site.

+Alternatively, host the files on any other server and visit the site that way.

 ## __Logan's Optimization Notes__

 The steps I have taked for optimization are as follows: